EdbMails EDB Recovery and Migration software

 Get-MailboxRestoreRequest -Name "John Doe" | Get-MailboxRestoreRequestStatistics

-• Step 5: Remove the Recovery Database from Exchange 2016
+• Step 5: Remove the Recovery Database from Exchange server 2016

 After the restore operation is complete perform the following steps